 Shaka Mitchell is the Tennessee Director for the American Federation for Children where he leads AFC’s campaign to increase educational choice across the state.

 Shaka began his career in education as the Associate Director of Policy and Planning at the D.C.-based Center for Education Reform.
 He then led outreach efforts at the Institute for Justice, a constitutional law firm based in Arlington, VA.
-Prior to joining Rocketship, Shaka was the Director of External Affairs for LEAD Public Schools, a network of public charter schools founded in Nashville, TN.

 He is an alumnus of Belmont University where he teaches American Government and Constitutional Law as an adjunct faculty member.
 He earned his Juris Doctorate from the Wake Forest University School of Law where he sits on the Board of Advisors for the Journal of Law and Policy.
 Shaka is a co-founder of MoreMarrowDonors.org, a non-profit committed to providing scholarships to bone marrow donors who are matches for patients with various blood diseases.
-Shaka is a member of the Tennessee State Advisory Committee to the U.S. Commission on Civil Rights.
+Shaka is the Chair of the Tennessee State Advisory Committee to the U.S. Commission on Civil Rights.